Website Design for Praxis Fire Solutions

 Lion Protects & Max Fire Box

-These two companies also operate in the fire safety and protection field, offering products and services ranging from fire detection solutions to portable safety equipment.
+These two companies also operate in the fire safety and protection space, offering solutions from fire detection systems to portable safety equipment.
+Their websites serve as digital touchpoints for users exploring fire safety services, and while they exhibit some structural and formatting inconsistencies, they reflect key industry expectations:

 Learnings